JetBrains/kotlin/docs/fir/pcla.md

 }
 ```

-See the implementations details at `FirPCLAInferenceSession.fixVariablesForMemberScope`.
+See the implementation details at `FirPCLAInferenceSession.fixCurrentResultIfTypeVariableAndReturnBinding`.

 ## CST computation